hlissner/emacs-solaire-mode/README.md

-`solaire-mode` is an aesthetic plugin that helps visually distinguish file-visiting windows from other types of windows (like popups or sidebars) by giving them a slightly different -- often brighter -- background.
+`solaire-mode` is an aesthetic plugin that helps visually distinguish file-visiting windows from other types of windows (like popups or sidebars) by making non-file-visiting buffers a slightly different -- often darker -- background.

 Praise the sun.